-To auto eject up to 6 CDs, press and hold ≜ until the system begins ejecting all loaded discs.
-If the discs are not removed, the system will reload the discs.
+To auto eject up to 6 CDs, press and hold ≜ until the system begins ejecting a loaded disc.
+Remove the disc and the next slot will be ejected.
+If the ejected disc is not removed from the slot, the system will reload the disc and cancel the auto eject function.